 We're the creative Dr. Seuss', the soulful singing Adele's and the eccentric Salvador Dali's.
 We constitute a great percentage of the world's best thinkers, philosophers, scientists, and artists.
-Yet we find ourselves bullied, belittled, accused and misdiagnosed as being socially and mentally inept, and threatening.
+Yet we find ourselves bullied, belittled, and misdiagnosed as being socially inept and threatening.

 If one of the highest instincts in mankind is self-preservation, it's no wonder that many people fear what they don't understand: the quiet and insular introvert.
-Below are 15 of the most popular myths about introverts, and why they're misinformed twaddle.
+Below are 15 of the most popular myths about introverts, and why they're misinformed.

 If you feel strongly about any, please feel free to tweet or recommend them, and spread the message:

 Truth : We're socially cautious.